Parallel Peeling Algorithms: GPU Implementation

 We parallelize the recovery phase as follows.
 We proceed in rounds, and in each round we devote a single thread to each cell in the IBLT.
 Each thread checks if its cell is pure, and if so it identifies the item contained in the cell, removes all $r$ occurrences of the item from the IBLT, and marks the cell as recovered.
 The implementation proceeds until it reaches an iteration where no items are recovered -- this can be checked by summing up (in parallel) the number of cells marked recovered after each round, and stopping when this number does not change.
 This procedure also requires atomic XOR operations, as two threads may simultaneously try to write to the same cell if there are two or more items $x \neq y$ recovered in the same round such that $h_i(x) = h_i(y)$ for some $1 \leq i \leq r$.

-In addition, we must take care to avoid deleting an item multiple times for the IBLT.
+In addition, we must take care to avoid deleting an item multiple times from the IBLT.
 Indeed, since any item $x$ inserted into the IBLT is placed into $r$ cells, $x$ might be contained in multiple pure cells at any instant, and the thread devoted to each such pure cell may try to delete $x$.
+This issue is not specific to the IBLT application: \emph{any} implementation of the parallel peeling algorithm on a hypergraph, regardless of the application domain, must avoid peeling the same edge from the hypergraph multiple times.

-To prevent this, we split the table up into $r$ subtables, and hash each item into one cell in each subtable upon insertion and deletion.
+To prevent this, we split the IBLT up into $r$ subtables, and hash each item into one cell in each subtable upon insertion and deletion.
 When we execute the recovery algorithm, we iterate through the subtables serially (which requires $r$ serial steps per round), processing each subtable in parallel.
 This ensures that an item $x$ only gets removed from the table once, since the first time a pure cell is found containing $x$, $x$ gets removed from all the other subtables.
-This recovery procedure corresponds to an interesting variant of the peeling process we analyze further in Section \ref{sec:peelsubtable}.